-Lectio Divina for the Fifth Sunday of Easter
+Lectio Divina for the Solemnity of the Most Holy Trinity

 We begin our prayer: